laminlabs/lamin-blog/docs/lamin.md

 ## Thanks to

+Our early customers for their patience and feedback.

 Zavain Dar, Adam Goulburn & Nan Li from Dimension led our seed investment round in September 2022 and have actively supported us ever since.
-They previously backed companies like Recursion & HuggingFace.
+They previously backed companies like Recursion & Hugging Face.
 Surbhi Sarna & Jared Friedman from YC believed in us even before a meaningful line of code was written.
 Pillar VC, Pioneer Fund, and our angel investors Aaron Kimball, Alec Nielsen, Jeff Hammerbacher, and Oskari Saarenmaa completed the seed investment.

+The team members and consultants who helped build Lamin, some of which have been working with us for years and building key products.
+Among them, most notable are Robrecht Cannoodt, Luke Zappia, Lukas Heumos, and Bernardo Penteado.

-We’re grateful to those people & organizations maintaining the open infrastructure on which Lamin is built.
+Those people & organizations maintaining the open infrastructure on which Lamin is built.
 First and foremost, that’s Postgres, Django, and fsspec.
 We should also mention big data storage formats including parquet, HDF5, zarr, tiledbsoma, and of course AnnData & SpatialData.
 And web technologies like FastAPI, Svelte, and Supabase.

-We're deeply grateful to our early customers for their patience and feedback, our team for relentlessly building the platform, and everyone who supported us along the way.
-We hope to feature their many names and contributions in upcoming posts.

 ## Author contributions